matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

  On Windows you will likely need to add an option `--no-script`:

         $ php composer.phar install --no-script

+### Get a web server

 Now that you've got a copy of Piwik, you'll need to point your web server to it.
-If you use Apache or Nginx, the specific instructions for configuring your web server depend on the web server itself. <!-- TODO: are there instructions for setting up Piwik w/ Apache/nginx? can't find any. (text was: You can see instructions for Apache [here](#) and instructions for Nginx [here](#).)-->
+If you use Apache or Nginx, the specific instructions for configuring your web server depend on the web server itself.

 If your PHP version is greater than 5.4, you can also use [PHP's built-in web server](http://php.net/manual/en/features.commandline.webserver.php) which requires no installation.
 Simply run the following command:

     $ php -S 0.0.0.0:8000

 Piwik should now be available at [http://localhost:8000/](http://localhost:8000/).
 To stop the web server, just hit `Ctrl+C`.
 Remember that PHP's built in web server is only suitable for development.
 It should **never** be used in production.

+### Install Piwik

 Once Piwik is running, open it in your browser and follow the instructions to complete the installation.

+When you install Piwik, at the database creation, you will need to specify your database user.
+[Click here to see how to create a new user in MySQL]().

 #### Adding anonymous access to your reports